RaspAP/raspap-webgui/README.md

 More information on Bridged AP mode is provided [on our wiki](https://github.com/billz/raspap-webgui/wiki/Bridged-AP-mode).

 ## Simultaneous AP and Wifi client
-RaspAP lets you easily create an AP with a Wifi client configuration.
+RaspAP lets you create an AP with a Wifi client configuration, often called AP-STA mode.
 With your system configured in managed mode, enable the AP from the **Advanced** tab of **Configure hotspot** by sliding the **Wifi client AP mode** toggle.
 Save settings and start the hotspot.
 The managed mode AP is functional without restart.

 **Note:** This option is disabled until you configure your system as a wireless client.
-For a device operating in [managed mode](https://github.com/billz/raspap-webgui/wiki/FAQs#how-do-i-prepare-the-sd-card-to-connect-to-wifi-in-headless-mode) without an `eth0` connection, this configuration must be enabled _before_ a reboot.
+For a device operating in [managed mode](https://github.com/billz/raspap-webgui/wiki/FAQs#how-do-i-prepare-the-sd-card-to-connect-to-wifi-in-headless-mode) without an `eth0` connection, this configuration must be enabled [_before_ a reboot](https://github.com/billz/raspap-webgui/wiki/RPi-Zero-W-AP-STA-mode).

 ## Support us
 RaspAP is free software, but powered by your support.
 If you find RaspAP useful for your personal or commercial projects, please [become a GitHub sponsor](https://github.com/sponsors/billz), join the project on [Open Collective](https://opencollective.com/raspap) or make a one-time donation with [PayPal](https://www.paypal.com/paypalme2/billzgithub).
 Any of these options makes a big difference!